#39. Behind the scenes of The Audiencers

 • Increase the price of your subscription package through additional value

-• Show appreciation for subscribers (make them feel valued for and loyalty purposes)
+• Show appreciation for subscribers (make them feel valued for retention and loyalty purposes)

 Let’s look at some examples: